The significance of two-way coupling in two-dimensional, dusty turbulence

 Turbulent transport --- the dynamics of particulate matter in turbulence --- is ubiquitous~\cite{VothReview,BecReview}.
 In particular, the understanding of settling~\cite{WangSettling1993,BecGravSettling2014,AnandSettling2020}, collision~\cite{Sundaram1997,AyalaPart12008,Saw2014,James2017,PicardoCollisions2019}, coalescence and aggregation~\cite{Kostinski2005,BecCoalescence2016} in the context of pollutant dispersion, embryonic proto-planets~\cite{Wetherill1989,Lissauer1993}, and the microphysics of warm and cold clouds~\cite{Pinsky1997,Falkovich2002,Shaw2003} is particularly important.
-The last assumes special significance as they form building blocks of large-scale climate models, which still under-resolve dynamics at scales of clouds~\cite{Liu2023,Perkins2024}.
-The thrust of many studies, including the present one, has been within the ambit of small enough particles: Particle sizes of length $a$, such that $a$ is the radius of spherical droplets or the length of the semi-major axis of anisotropic spheroids, is much smaller than the relevant small-scales $\eta$ of turbulence~\cite{VothReview,BecReview}.
+The latter assumes special significance, as these processes form building blocks of large-scale climate models, which still under-resolve dynamics at cloud scales~\cite{Liu2023,Perkins2024}.
+The thrust of many studies, including the present one, has been within the ambit of small enough particles: particle sizes of length $a$, such that $a$ is the radius of spherical droplets or the length of the semi-major axis of anisotropic spheroids, are much smaller than the relevant small scales $\eta$ of turbulence~\cite{VothReview,BecReview}.
 While this assumption is somewhat restrictive --- indeed, an equally large body of work exists for particles larger than the $\eta$ --- it is found to be generally valid for several problems, including those that relate to the microphysics of clouds~\cite{Bodenschatz2010,GrabowskiReview,Ravichandran2020}.
 For example, the typical radius of water droplets or the semi-major axis of spheroidal ice crystals $10 \mu m \lesssim a \lesssim 100 \mu m$ lie well below the Kolmogorov scale $\eta \approx 1 mm$ in a typical, turbulent atmospheric setting.

 One of the achievements of the large body of work on such sub-Kolmogorov particles, with an eye on the cloud microphysics problem, has been to underline the enormity of the role played by a key fingerprint of turbulence --- intermittency --- in deciding the eventual outcome of processes such as coalescence and aggregation~\cite{BecCoalescence2016}.
-An example of this is the direct calculation of the coalescence kernel, within the framework of the Smulochowski equation, where the intermittency exponent shows up as a dominant term~\cite{BecCoalescence2016}.
+An example of this is the direct calculation of the coalescence kernel, within the framework of the Smoluchowski equation, where the intermittency exponent shows up as a dominant term~\cite{BecCoalescence2016}.